Posted on

 - it offers overtime pay for hours worked in excess of 8 hours in a single workday.

-Yes, salaried employees may be entitled to overtime pay, so long as they are non-exempt.
-If they fall into a category of workers who are exempted from California’s wage and hour laws, then they cannot earn extra pay for overtime work.
+If you are a salaried employee, you may be entitled to overtime pay so long as you are non-exempt.
+If you are exempted from California’s wage and hour laws, then you cannot earn extra pay for overtime work unless your employer chooses to provide it.

-- doctors and surgeons and some other health care workers,14 and
+- Doctors and surgeons and certain other health care workers.11

-- employees who earn more than half of their income from commissions.15
+- Employees who earn more than half of their income from commissions.12

 Do meal and rest breaks change the number of hours worked?